 This article will provide as fast an install RDS solution as I can create with references to other materials where I think you might want them.
 So, lets get started.

 I hate running anything on physical boxes, other than HyperV hosts so in my case, I have installed Server 2012 on a physical server, then added the Hyper-V roll and then created a new VM which is where we will start from.

 Also you need to understand that the fundamental difference between REMOTE DESKTOP SESSION HOSTs and REMOTE DESKTOP VIRTUALIZATION HOSTs.
 Session Hosts are the old school Terminal Sessions we all love.
-Destop Virtulization Hosts, host VM’s, like entire Windows 7 desktops.
-See my short explaination on this if you are confused.
+Desktop Virtualization Hosts, host VM’s, like entire Windows 7 desktops.
+See my short explanation on this if you are confused.
 We want a SESSION HOST.

 INSTALL AND CONFIGURE A SERVER 2012 REMOTE DESKTOP SERVICES, SERVER:

-Click through the screen shots at the end of this post which make the whole process largely self explanitory.
+Click through the screen shots at the end of this post which make the whole process largely self explanatory.

 - As per the preface, install SERVER 2012 in a Virtual Machine (in my case Hyper-V), complete any core configuration like giving it a static IP (if you choose), and patch it via windows update.

 - In SERVER MANAGER, click MANAGE, ADD ROLES AND FEATURES

 - On INSTALLATION TYPE, select REMOTE DESKTOP SERVICES INSTALLATION

 - On DEPLOYMENT SCENARIO, select SESSION-BASED DESKTOP DEPLOYMENT